Bans of women's association football: Wales

 In March 1922, following complaints from religious congregations, the Football Association of Wales also implemented a total ban.
 However, the ban was initially less comprehensive and less consistently applied than in England, with John Crichton-Stuart, 4th Marquess of Bute authorising Dick, Kerr Ladies F.C. to hold a charity match against Olympic de Paris just three weeks after the FAW announced the ban.
 The match, held at Cardiff Arms Park, attracted an audience of 15,000 and raised funds for the restoration of Reims Cathedral.
 In 1939, the FAW instituted a stronger version of the ban, decreeing that "no football match in which any lady or ladies take part in any way whatsoever shall be permitted to be played on any football ground within the jurisdiction of this Association.
 Clubs, officials, players or referees are not permitted to associate themselves in any way whatsoever with Ladies Football matches."
 The ban was lifted on 29 May 1970.

+United States

+Colorado

+When soccer was established as a high school sport in the state of Colorado, the Colorado High School Activities Association banned schools from establishing girls' teams, saying "because inordinate injury risk jeopardizes the health and safety of the female athlete, participation in this activity is limited to members of the male sex."
+However, the ban was rescinded later in the 1970s after Donna Hoover, a 16-year-old at Golden High School sued the state in the Hoover v.
+Meiklejohn lawsuit.